-CJA annually hosts several prestigious journalism award competitions that draw the best the industry has to offer, in entries from journalists across the Chicago metropolitan region and Northwest Indiana.
+CJA annually issues several prestigious journalism awards that draw the best the industry has to offer, in entries from journalists across the Chicago metropolitan region and Northwest Indiana.
 Read more about each of them in the respective tabs.

 Established by Storck’s family and her fiancé in 2017, the $1,000 award is named for the late syndicated newspaper columnist and Pulitzer Prize-winner who passed in 2015.
 She began her journalism career at the Chicago American, which later became known as Chicago Today, and ended her career at the Philadelphia Inquirer.
 She was also a U.S. Air Force squadron commander who held the rank of major before becoming a journalist.
 The award recognizes a Chicago area Print, Broadcast or Digital columnist sharing Storck’s dedication, impact and commitment to craft.

 The Sarah Boyden Awards

 The Sarah Brown Boyden Awards recognize the year’s best journalism in 14 different categories — from arts, education and investigations to photography, public service, sports and everything in between.
 The best of the best among all 14 takes home a $500 prize.
 Boyden was a pioneering journalist who attended Northwestern University in the 1920s and later made her mark at the Chicago Evening American, Chicago Daily News and Chicago Sun.
 She died in 1989 at age 86.
 Her family established this fund in her honor.